 6.6.
-CV Features: There are seven primary CV physiological phenomena or diagnostic features used to evaluate PDD data.
+CV Features: There are two diagnostic features used to evaluate CV physiological data.
+One of these is a primary feature and the other is a secondary diagnostic feature.
 A representative signature of each feature will be shown.
-There are also three secondary considerations used to evaluate the CV waveform that will be introduced.
 Traditionally, whether viewing a polygraph computer screen or a printed chart, the fourth waveform from the top is representative of the examinee's CV activity.